MicrosoftDocs/patterns-practices/patterns-practices/guide/6-advanced-mvvm-scenarios-using-the-prism-library-5.0-for-wpf.md

   }
 ```

+> [!NOTE]
-**Note:** The default parameter-less constructor is necessary to allow the view to work in design-time tools, such as Visual Studio and Blend for Visual Studio 2013.
+> The default parameter-less constructor is necessary to allow the view to work in design-time tools, such as Visual Studio and Blend for Visual Studio 2013.

 Alternatively, you can define a write-only view model property on the view, as shown here.
 Unity will instantiate the required view model and call the property setter after the view is instantiated.